nus-cs2113-AY2021S1/tp/docs/team/ongdezhi.md

 *   **New Feature:** Added the ability to save and load user data automatically.
     *   What it does: Helps the user to automatically save their profile details into the file `user.txt`, and load these data automatically when the application is launched.
-    *   Justification: This feature aims to allow existing users of AniChan to feel welcomed when they use our application.
+    *   Justification: These data would allow the application to greet the user so they can feel welcomed.
     *   Highlights: During the loading of user profile data, the data would be validated to ensure they are not corrupted (i.e. invalid username or gender), and if the data is found to be corrupted, the user profile data would not be loaded into the application.
 In addition, the failure to load user profile data does not prevent existing watchlist and bookmark data from being loaded.

 *   **Code Contributed:** [RepoSense Link](https://nus-cs2113-ay2021s1.github.io/tp-dashboard/#breakdown=true&search=ongdezhi&sort=groupTitle&sortWithin=title&since=2020-09-27&timeframe=commit&mergegroup=&groupSelect=groupByRepos&checkedFileTypes=docs~functional-code~test-code~other&tabOpen=true&tabType=authorship&tabAuthor=OngDeZhi&tabRepo=AY2021S1-CS2113T-F12-2%2Ftp%5Bmaster%5D&authorshipIsMergeGroup=false&authorshipFileTypes=docs~functional-code~test-code~other)